Prescriptions

 Useful Information

-Please do not order a repeat prescription more than seven days before it is due as the prescription cannot be processed.
+Pharmacies are taking longer to dispense scripts therefore we recommend requesting repeat medication 7 – 10 days before due to allow time for the practice to issue and the pharmacies to dispense.
+Please do not order a repeat prescription more than 10 days before it is due as the prescription cannot be processed.
 If you have a reason to require your medication earlier, please make sure to tell us to avoid disappointment.

 Each drug has two names; the generic and the brand name.
 Where possible, we use the generic name because this is usually much cheaper for the health service.
 Due to this, you may notice a change in colour, shape or size of your drug.
 Do not be concerned by this, you are still receiving the same drug of the same quality, it is only the appearance that has altered.
 Talk to your pharmacist if you have any questions about this.